‘Uncertainty is not our friend’: Scientists are still struggling to understand the sea level risks posed by Antarctica

 But then there is the question of Antarctica.

-Here, models in Edwards’s study found an average of around 1½ inches of sea level rise by 2100 — even in cases in which the world unleashed relatively high levels of greenhouse gas emissions.
+Here, models in Edwards’s study found an average of about 1½ inches of sea level rise by 2100 — even in cases in which the world unleashed relatively high levels of greenhouse gas emissions.
 This result, which assumes large amounts of additional snowfall blanketing Antarctica and substantially offsetting the melting of ice by the oceans, would seem to diverge from what we know about the Earth’s past, when parts of Antarctica appear to have collapsed during ancient warm periods.
 But it could be that such collapses simply take more than a century to actually occur, even with warm temperatures and high greenhouse gas levels in the atmosphere.

-Still, a few models included in Edwards’s study produced more extreme results, including very high levels of sea level rise from the Antarctic even with quite low emissions.
-In those cases, this rise averaged an additional 8 inches or more by the year 2100, just from the Antarctic.
+Still, a few models included in Edwards’s study produced more extreme results, including very high sea level rise from the Antarctic even with quite low emissions.
+In those cases, this rise averaged an additional eight inches or more by the year 2100, just from the Antarctic.

 None of these models included a process known as the “marine ice-cliff instability,” which some experts believe is already underway in parts of Greenland and that could someday affect the Antarctic.
 It refers to the idea that larger and thicker glaciers can become chronically unstable once their ice shelves shatter and crumble into the ocean, leaving behind tall and fragile cliffs overlooking the ocean.

-These are “potentially game changing processes in a warming world, with a warmer ocean surrounding Antarctica, and a warmer atmosphere,” said DeConto.
+These are “potentially game-changing processes in a warming world, with a warmer ocean surrounding Antarctica, and a warmer atmosphere,” said DeConto.

-DeConto’s study, which does include this instability, suggests an Antarctic trigger may exist somewhere around 3 degrees Celsius of warming.
-Holding warming to the Paris agreement targets of “well below” 2 degrees Celsius, compared to preindustrial levels, generally only produced a few inches of sea level rise from Antarctica by 2100 in his simulations.
+DeConto’s study, which does include this instability, suggests an Antarctic trigger may exist somewhere around three degrees Celsius of warming.
+Holding warming to the Paris agreement targets of “well below” two degrees Celsius, compared with preindustrial levels, generally only produced a few inches of sea level rise from Antarctica by 2100 in his simulations.
 But higher levels of warming began to generate much bigger losses in some simulations, leading to dramatic ice retreat in the region of West Antarctica.

-“These results demonstrate the possibility that rapid and unstoppable sea-level rise from Antarctica will be triggered if Paris Agreement targets are exceeded,” the study states.
+“These results demonstrate the possibility that rapid and unstoppable sea level rise from Antarctica will be triggered if Paris agreement targets are exceeded,” the study states.

 Experts evaluating the complex picture presented by the two studies homed in on one underlying conclusion.
 That is, even if we don’t understand the full extent of Antarctica’s vulnerability or how easily it can be triggered, the world would be wise to reduce emissions as sharply as possibly, and as soon as possible.